counsyl/scanstream/README.md

 The project manages one dependency using [CocoaPods](http://cocoapods.org/), namely [RoutingHTTPServer](http://cocoadocs.org/docsets/RoutingHTTPServer/).
 To update to the latest release of it, run `pod update`.
 This is not necessary if you are building for the first time.

 `ScanStream.xcworkspace` is the main workspace file which contains both the ScanStream and CocoaPods projects.
 Building the ScanStream scheme (likely the default when you open the workspace) will build everything.

+### Versioning

+For ease of debugging, ScanStream displays its build version (`CFBundleVersion`) and marketing version (`CFBundleShortVersionString`) in the main window's title bar.

+To increment the build version, run `agvtool bump`.
+To set a new marketing version, run `agvtool new-marketing-version 1.2.3`.